15 Captivating Dual POV Romance Books

 One author that never disappoints me is Christina Lauren.
 She knows how to write a streamy dual POV romance that keeps me hooked until the very end.

-The story follows Millie and Reid.
+My Favorite Half-Night Stand is a best friends to lovers book that follows Millie and Reid.
 Millie has always been one of the guys.
 On top of that, she’s been single for pretty much her entire life.

 For an upcoming event, she makes a pact with her group of friends to get dates online for the event.